KBheid/VanillaCrossover-Pixelmon-Addon-/README.md

 - Some Pokemon that can be traded with to re-implement Piglin bartering.
 - Cramorant will fish occasionally (vanilla fishing rewards, but configurable)
 - Camerupt works as a (slow? but) mobile furnace with infinite fuel.
-- ~Unified Pokemon stat config~
+- ~Unified Pokemon stat config~ (done)
 - ~Unified configuration - allow Species, Ability, and Move specifiers for each effect.
-Ie. no hard-coded requirements.
-(This might be priority)~
+Ie. no hard-coded requirements.~ (done)
-- ~Swap to yaml for config files, which should allow cleaner and more robust configuration (looking at you Periodic Drops!
-Also, pixelmon does this.)~
+- ~Swap to yaml for config files, which should allow cleaner and more robust configuration~ (done)
 - Timburr evo line can chop trees.
 (Requires an AI framework for controlling Pixelmon movement).
 - AI Framework for controlling Pokemon entities' movement/actions.
 - The ability to leave Pokemon out while not in your party.
 (This will likely be a large task and may require the AI framework).